 Technical Training Schedule

-The Energy Exchange 2021 training focus areas are:
+The Energy Exchange 2021 training focus areas were:

 Optimized and Efficient Federal Facilities

 Track 1: This track will provide attendees with tools and information to cost-effectively optimize and maintain the energy and water performance of their facilities.
 Sessions in this track focus energy and water management tools (e.g., building automation systems, data analytics, metering, etc.), facility connectivity tools, smart campuses, commissioning/continuous commissioning/retrofitting, and resilient facilities and infrastructure.

 Track 2: This track will discuss and present processes, tools, and exercises on federal efforts that support sustainable and climate-resilient buildings and infrastructure.
 Sessions in this track focus on legislation, processes, and examples that support high-performance sustainable buildings and the energy and water management processes that support resiliency in buildings and infrastructure that can address climate change.
 Topics include water resilience, sustainable building design, resilient installations, resilience exercises, climate change tools and modeling, and electrification of buildings and vehicles.

 Track 3: This track will explore a spectrum of new and emerging technologies that have been applied at federal facilities to address energy and water goals.
 Sessions offer real-world experiences with discussions of lessons learned, along with forward-looking conversations about up and coming technology ready for deployment.
 Topics include the water/energy nexus, federal demonstration programs, clean and renewable technologies, connected technologies, cybersecurity, microgrids, and energy storage.

 Financing and Implementing Federal Energy and Water Projects